Laberinto (EP): Release and promotion

 On November 22, 2018, TOP Media release the schedule for UP10TION's seventh mini-album "Laberinto".
 On December 6, UP10TION released the music video for the eponymous single "Blue Rose".
 The group held their showcase at Ilji Art Hall.
 The group started promoting on music shows starting on December 7 on Music Bank then on Show!
 Music Core, Inkigayo and M Countdown.
 They also promoted the side track "With You" once on Music Bank.

 On January 11, 2019, UP10TION ended the promotions for the album after 6 weeks.

 On January 19, The group proceeded to promoted Laberinto in Japan with 2 showcases on January 19 and 27.
 They also held performance events between January 20 through February 3 for their promotion activities.

 Concept and album

 The album name "Laberinto" means maze and labyrinth in Spanish.
 The album had two versions, "Clue" and "Crime" version.
-Each version had a 84 page booklet, 1 tarot card and 1 agent card.
+Each version had a 84-page booklet, 1 tarot card and 1 agent card.

 Songs

 Wei and Bitto were co-credited for six out of the seven songs while Kuhn was co-credited for five out of the seven songs on the album.

-The first track, "Laberinto" is a intro song for their album.
+The first track, "Laberinto" is an intro song for their album.
 The next song is "Blue Rose" which is the title track.
 Wei described the song as "dramatic" and "magnificent feeling".
 The lyrics are talking about how "the more you are hurt by a woman, the deeper you fall into her".